EmeraldCHEN/Guess-a-Number/README.md

 It's easy to play ^_^

-- Guess a number and press its corresponding key to see if it's correct or not.
+- Guess a number and press its corresponding key to see if it's correct or not

-- If the time of wrong guesses reaches 5 or the total amount of game played is up to 10, the game would be over.
+- If the time of wrong guesses reaches 5 or the total amount of game played is up to 10, the game would be over

-- Press ENTER to replay the game.
+- Press ENTER to replay the game